aws-native logo

 The AWS Native provider is available as a package in all Pulumi languages:

-First, make sure you have an IAM user in the AWS console with Programmatic access and ensure it has sufficient permissions to deploy and manage your program’s resources.
-If you know the precise resource types you wish to create and delete, we recommend restrciting your IAM user’s access to just those types.
+1. Create an IAM user in the AWS console with programmatic access and ensure it has sufficient permissions to deploy and manage your Pulumi program’s resources.

 If you are using temporary security credentials, you will also have to supply an AWS_SESSION_TOKEN value before you can use Pulumi to create resources on your behalf.